Schrödinger's Cat: Explaining the Famous Quantum Paradox

 Schrödinger's cat thought experiment

-Which interpretation best describes reality remains an open question—future advances may ultimately resolve the debate.
+Which interpretation best describes reality remains an open question.
+Future developments in physics may eventually settle the issue.

 Related articles: